natehalsey/ScrumBot/README.md

 # Scrum Bot

 This bot tracks various tasks for you on a discord server!
-An automated scrum master, unforgiving, cold and calculated.

 ![scrumMaster](scrum_master_in_action.png)